 System Administration

-I may be a developer by trade, but I'm one of those annoying ones who loves fiddling with Unix.
-Shell scripting, sed, awk, firewalls, networking, filesystems, system config files, maintaing SMTP servers and DNS servers; I love it all.
+I may be a developer at heart, but I love fiddling with Unix too.
+Shell scripting, sed, awk, firewalls, networking, filesystems, configuration management (e.g. Ansible), maintaing SMTP and DNS servers; it's all good fun.

-This section of the blog is full of short scripts, and notes on how to do stuff that isn't necessarily as obvious as they should be.
+This section of the blog is full of short scripts, and notes on how to do things that aren't necessarily as obvious as they might be.

 Articles on System Administration